SyNikolai/BestStateforData/README.md

 Finally, a table containing the current (2022) effective tax rate on income per U.S. state is taken into account.

-### Analysis.
+# Analysis

 In terms of analysis, after the original data have been transformed to the appropriate form, we used pandas grouping method in order to obtain meaningful insights for our queries, such as calculating the average of starting salaries across the US for the specified timeframe of the dataset.
 In order to communicate better the results from our analysis, appropriate graphs were produced (found in the executed EDA notebook).

 # Contributing